Fayqe-Montasir/Cricket/README.md

 # Description
 BPL-DREAM is a website where you can buy players for your cricket team.
 Each player has detailed information like Players name, country, image, role, batting/bowling type, and bidding price.
 You can buy a maximum of 6 players.

 # Technologies used
-React
+- React
-daisyUl
+- daisyUl
-tailwindcss
+- tailwindcss
 React-Toastify

 # 3 key features

--handleSelectedPlayer
+- handleSelectedPlayer
--handleIsActiveState
+- handleIsActiveState
--react-toastify
+- react-toastify

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.